CIT28/files/w2/queryp2.md

   .print 'first query'

   -- SQL command (query) to view all the column contents in the longlist table
+  -- Copy your SQL command below here

   SELECT * FROM "longlist";

+  -- After each commit comment out the queries written and then continue to write your queries in this part of the file

     -- changes back to stdout
   .output stdout